wasny0ps/Damn-Vulnerable-DeFi/Challenges/Compromised/README.md

 Before read this part, I would really recomend check [**this article**](https://ethereum.org/en/developers/docs/oracles/) if you don't know what is the oracles in the blockchain.

 Oracle manipulation attacks exploit vulnerabilities within an oracle system's structure, typically aiming to coerce the oracle into providing inaccurate information.
-The primary objective of such an attack is to compel the oracle to deliver false data, ultimately leading to erroneous executions within a smart contract reliant on data from the compromised oracle.

-In this challenge, we will focus on data sources.
+The primary objective of such an attack is to compel the oracle to deliver **false data**, ultimately leading to erroneous executions within a smart contract reliant on data from the compromised oracle.
+In this challenge, we will focus on **data sources**.

 Attackers frequently focus on the data source in oracle manipulation attacks because the quality of information provided by the oracle hinges on it.
 A classic illustration of such attacks is `spot price manipulation`.

-A lending protocol that employs overcollateralization relies on the real-time spot price of an asset, sourced from a decentralized exchange such as Uniswap, to assess the worth of a user's collateral.
-This methodology plays a crucial role in establishing the user's borrowing capacity and in monitoring when their debt position approaches an undercollateralized state.
+A lending protocol that employs overcollateralization relies on the real-time spot price of an asset, sourced from a decentralized exchange such as Uniswap, to assess the worth of a user's collateral. **This methodology plays a crucial role in establishing the user's borrowing capacity and in monitoring when their debt position approaches an undercollateralized state**.

-An attacker can manipulate token prices on a specific market using flash loans to generate fake demand, consequently causing the decentralized exchange (DEX), which serves as a price oracle, to register unusually high prices for the token.
-This deceptive pricing information can then lead the lending protocol to inaccurately assess the value of collateral provided by users, resulting in the issuance of "bad loans."
+**An attacker can manipulate token prices on a specific market using flash loans to generate fake demand, consequently causing the decentralized exchange (DEX), which serves as a price oracle, to register unusually high prices for the token**.
+This deceptive pricing information can then lead the lending protocol to inaccurately assess the value of collateral provided by users, resulting in the issuance of **bad loans**.
 Here is the example attack looks like:

 <p align="center"><img height="350" src="https://redefine.net/img/media/oracle-post/oracle-manipulation.png"></p>

+## Effects Of Oracle Manipulation

+### Protocol Insolvency

+Manipulating oracles poses a significant challenge for lending protocols, as it has the potential to trigger widespread insolvency.
+To illustrate, an oracle exploit could cause the protocol to **generate instances of bad debt, wherein the value of the collateral falls below the amount of debt owed by users**. **In such a scenario, liquidity providers would bear the brunt of losses, as borrowers would lack motivation to repay their debts**.

+### Poor User Experience

+DeFi money markets prevent insolvency by constantly **monitoring the market value of collateral assets and initiating debt position liquidations in advance to prevent undercollateralization**.
+However, such liquidations could be unjustified if the protocol relies on inaccurate oracle data for its calculations.

+### Economic Failure

+Oracle exploits can have far-reaching consequences beyond protocol insolvency, as evidenced by scenarios where algorithmic stablecoins and rebase tokens risk losing their price stability due to erroneous price data provided by oracles.

+## Prevention Of Oracle Manipulation Attacks

+### Understand Oracle Design Patterns

+Understanding oracle design patterns is crucial for safeguarding against price oracle manipulation attacks in the realm of DeFi.
+These attacks often exploit vulnerabilities **in the oracle's data sources or aggregation methods to manipulate price feeds and deceive smart contracts into executing malicious transactions**.

+By comprehending these design patterns, DeFi projects can implement preventive measures such as **utilizing multiple**, **reputable data sources**, **employing robust consensus mechanisms**, and regularly auditing their oracle infrastructure.
+This proactive approach not only enhances the security and reliability of price oracles but also fortifies the overall **integrity of the DeFi ecosystem**, making it more resilient against potential exploits and ensuring the trustworthiness of financial transactions executed on blockchain platforms.

+### Use Decentralized Oracles

+Utilizing decentralized oracles is a proactive approach to thwarting price oracle manipulation attacks.**These decentralized oracles source data from multiple, independent data providers, making it significantly more challenging for any single entity to manipulate the data feed**.

+By relying on a network of validators and consensus mechanisms, **decentralized oracles enhance the security and integrity of price data, reducing the vulnerability of smart contracts and DeFi platforms to fraudulent price manipulation**.
+This approach not only helps safeguard the integrity of financial systems built on blockchain technology but also reinforces trust in decentralized applications and services across the ecosystem.

+If you want more about this topic, you can check [**this article**](https://scsfg.io/hackers/oracle-manipulation/).

 # Subverting